Core Capabilities of Data-Driven Organizations

 Scaling these efforts also means measuring and proving their impact on the enterprise’s transformational goals with data and analytics.
 This means understanding which metrics best capture the cumulative impact of your iterative deployments, governance practices, increasing analytical skillsets, and community growth.
 Suitable metrics—especially for measuring behavioral changes—will vary for each organization, and should be evaluated at regular intervals as analytics practices evolve.

 Deployments must possess agility and provide choice and flexibility to meet your technology needs today. as well as adapt to where they go in the future.
 For on-premises and public cloud deployments of Tableau Server, you should operate on iterative, repeatable processes that begin with establishing a baseline architecture for a secure, stable, and trusted server platform.
 Given that analytics become mission-critical, agile deployments with proactive monitoring will maintain sufficient availability, capacity, and headroom while minimizing resource contention.
 Because modern BI platforms often see fast growth, you will need to assess server utilization and user engagement—and likely even change your topology—more frequently than with other enterprise technology platforms in order to remain responsive to the increased use of data and analytics.
-Alternatively, you may choose Tableau Online, the fully-hosted, SaaS analytics solution where Tableau scales and maintains the platform.
+Alternatively, you may choose Tableau Cloud, the fully-hosted, SaaS analytics solution where Tableau scales and maintains the platform.

 This workstream is focused on deployment, monitoring, and maintenance, which are typically IT-led efforts that rely heavily on understanding the broader business strategy and requirements.

-- Deployment — Both Tableau Server (on-premises or public cloud) and Tableau Online (fully-hosted SaaS) leverage your existing technology investments and integrate into your IT infrastructure to provide a self-service, modern analytics platform for your users.
+- Deployment — Both Tableau Server (on-premises or public cloud) and Tableau Cloud (fully-hosted SaaS) leverage your existing technology investments and integrate into your IT infrastructure to provide a self-service, modern analytics platform for your users.
 For Tableau Server, your systems administrator along with the Tableau Server Administrator will install and configure.
-For Tableau Online, you will work with select IT roles to integrate.
+For Tableau Cloud, you will work with select IT roles to integrate.
 A desktop administrator will deploy client applications to licensed users of Tableau Desktop and Tableau Prep Builder.
 For mobile use cases, Tableau Mobile can be published to your organization’s mobile device management solution.
 Tableau Deployment walks through the entire installation & configuration process and provides best practices along the way.

 - Monitoring — Data is critical to doing analytics at scale.
 Ongoing, proactive hardware and application monitoring are required to deploy and operate Tableau Server and meet business requirements and performance expectations of your user community.
 Without monitoring, a “set it and forget it” mentality will likely be met with inadequate resources that fail to support the workload of highly-engaged users.
 Administrators should work together to ensure performance and stability of the platform to meet evolving business needs.
-For Tableau Online, it is critical to understand job status for data refreshes, site size, and licenses.
+For Tableau Cloud, it is critical to understand job status for data refreshes, site size, and licenses.
 For more information, see Tableau Monitoring.

 - Maintenance — Regular maintenance activities will keep your Tableau deployment running in top condition.
 For Tableau Server, you will operationalize change management processes to support the increased use of analytics, including performance tuning, load testing, capacity planning, and server upgrades.
 Monitoring data will be the driver behind many maintenance decisions.
-For both Tableau Server and Tableau Online, you will plan client and mobile software upgrades.
+For both Tableau Server and Tableau Cloud, you will plan client and mobile software upgrades.
 Tableau Maintenance outlines activities and tools to keep your deployment in optimal condition.